SylphAI-Inc/AdalFlow/docs/source/tutorials/generator.rst

 The :class:`Generator<core.generator.Generator>` is designed to achieve the following goals:

 1. Model Agnostic: The Generator should be able to call any LLM model with the same prompt.
-2. Unified Interface: It should manage the pipeline from prompt(input)->model call -> output parsing.
+2. Unified interface: It manages the pipeline from prompt (input) -> model call -> output parsing, while still giving users full control over each part.
 3. Unified Output: This will make it easy to log and save records of all LLM predictions.
 4. Work with Optimizer: It should be able to work with Optimizer to optimize the prompt.